Fanatics Promotion

 Why Has Matthew Sluka Left UNLV?

 After leading UNLV to its first 3-0 start since 1984, starting quarterback Sluka won’t play for the Rebels again in 2024.
-He made the announcement via social media platform “X”, sending shockwaves through the Mountain West outfit and the entire college football world, many of whom are waking up on Wednesday to one of the more confusing stories of the year.
+He made the announcement via social media platform “X”, sending shockwaves through the Mountain West outfit and the entire college football world, many of whom woke up on Wednesday to one of the more confusing stories of the year.

 While not implicitly stated, Sluka’s post hints at a dissatisfaction around NIL agreements made to the former Holy Cross Crusader prior to his arrival at UNLV.
-The assumption is that the Rebels had agreed on a specific amount of NIL funds to lure the reigning Patriot League Offensive Player of the Year to Las Vegas once he entered the transfer portal at the end of the 2023 season.

 There are shades of the Jaden Rashada fiasco here.
 The highly rated high school commit was reportedly promised big money from Florida that never materialized, and he never landed at UF.